alwinb/reurl/README.md

 ### url.query

-Given a ReUrl object `url`, `url.query` is a getter that returns the query part of `url` as a string, or `null` if no such part is present.
+A getter that returns the query part of `url` as a string, or `null` if no such part is present.

 	new ReUrl ('http://foo?search#baz').query
 	// => 'search'